maisuriyaprem710/TheScoreMobileApplication/README.md

 TheScore apk file is under Apps folder.
 Start Appium2.0 from command line and then start Appium-Inspector.
 Run the testng.xml file.
-You can even run as mvn test which will trigger the testng.xml
+You can even run as mvn test which will trigger the testng.xml Each time after running the test, Extent Report will be generated.
+Refresh Project, go to test-output>Extent.html.This html file can be opened on any browser using its path.

 How the framework works?
 I have put all base,page,config and listener files in src/main/java.
 All tests are in src/test/java.